-I. General rules and information:
+General rules and information:

-A. Students using bus transportation should understand that the school bus is an extension of the school.
-All school rules and regulations that pertain to student conduct in the schools are applicable to student conduct on a school bus.

-B. Students are under the jurisdiction of the school from the time they board the bus in the morning until they are returned to the stop nearest their home.

-C. Bus students will be admitted to and discharged from the bus at their homes and the school in which they are enrolled.
-Exceptions will be made only with notes to the principal.
-The principal will sign such notes and return them to the student who will give them to the bus driver.
-Notes must be given to the principal before 1:30 PM.
-For the safety of the students, parents or designee must be home before the bus driver will leave students in kindergarten through grade five.
-Every effort will be made by the bus drivers to determine that an adult is home.

-D. No student shall be put off the bus while traveling to and from school.
-Parents shall be notified, and that day's trips completed before the student can be removed from transportation service.

-E. Parents are responsible for the transportation of large objects, such as glass aquariums, large school projects, sleds and skis.
-This is a safety matter, since large objects can not only obstruct the driver's view of what is happening in the bus, but in the event of a sudden stop could cause injury to students.

-F. If a bus driver suspects that a student's bag or knapsack contains contraband such as a weapon, alcohol, or tobacco, he/she will keep the bag at the front of the bus and turn it over to an administrator via the bus coordinator.
-The administrator may search the bag if he/she believes there is reasonable suspicion for the search.

-G. Students must be in 5th grade to be dropped off at their house unsupervised by the parent or guardian.
+- A. Students using bus transportation should understand that the school bus is an extension of the school.
+All school rules and regulations that pertain to student conduct in the schools are applicable to student conduct on a school bus. - B. Students are under the jurisdiction of the school from the time they board the bus in the morning until they are returned to the stop nearest their home. - C. Bus students will be admitted to and discharged from the bus at their homes and the school in which they are enrolled.
+Exceptions will be made only with notes to the Principal.
+The Principal will sign such notes and return them to the student who will give them to the bus driver.
+Notes must be given to the Principal before 1:30 PM.
+For the safety of the students, parents or their designee must be home before the bus driver will leave students in kindergarten through grade five.
+Every effort will be made by the bus drivers to determine that an adult is home. - D. No student shall be put off the bus while traveling to and from school.
+Parents shall be notified and that day's trips completed before the student can be removed from transportation service. - E. Parents are responsible for the transportation of large objects, such as glass aquariums, large school projects, sleds and skis.
+This is a safety matter, since large objects can not only obstruct the driver's view of what is happening on the bus, and in the event of a sudden stop could cause injury to students. - F. If a bus driver suspects that a student's bag or knapsack contains contraband such as a weapon, alcohol or tobacco, he/she will keep the bag at the front of the bus and turn it over to an administrator via the bus coordinator.
+The administrator may search the bag if he/she believes there is reasonable suspicion for the search. - G. Students must be in 5th grade to be dropped off at their house unsupervised by the parent or guardian.

+DISCIPLINE APPEALS PROCESS

+Appeal Procedures: The only disciplinary action that may be appealed (beyond the building level) is an OSS.
+An OSS may be appealed to the Superintendent.
+The consequence will be held in abeyance until the Superintendent has made the decision.
+Any violation between the time the Principal issued an OSS and the final decision of the Superintendent shall be considered a separate incident and will result in additional consequences.

+After reviewing the case, the Superintendent may reduce or increase the punishment.
+The School board will only hear an appeal if the OSS is for more than five (5) days.
+Although appeal rights only apply for significant deprivation of student educational property rights, parents or students may express their concerns about fairness and appropriateness of punishments to the Superintendent and/or the School Board.
+The Superintendent must be contacted before students or parents will be allowed to discuss the issue with the School Board.
+This is NOT to prevent a discussion, but to allow the Superintendent to comply with his/her responsibility to construct the agenda.